-The standard to treat patients as day cases (for BADS procedures) was achieved in May.
-Performance remains variable but within tolerances and over the last 8 months has shown an improvement when compared to the same period last year.
+The standard to treat patients as day cases (for BADS procedures) was not achieved in July.
+Performance remains variable but within tolerances.

 The main reasons for patients not being treated as a day case are:

 - Anaesthetic or medical reasons - Surgical reasons e.g. bleeding, pain, unexpected problems during surgery, operation turned out to be more complex than anticipated - Patient social status no responsible adult at home or distance to travel